sganz/movies-cassandra-spark/Readme.md

 Refer to import_csv.cql

 ### Use Spark and Jupyter to analyze data in Cassandra
-Refer to analyze-data-by-spark.ipynb which demonstrate to how to connect Spark to Cassandra and use Spark SQL to perform data analysis on Cassandra data
+analyze-data-by-spark.ipynb: demonstrate to how to connect Spark to Cassandra and use Spark SQL to perform data analysis on Cassandra data grouplens_unique_tags.cql: a CQL script used to extract unique movie tags from GroupLens dataset variance.cql: a CQL UDAF used to calculate variance